Visiting TOKYO SKYTREE in a wheelchair

 I visited the TOKYO Skytree in October 2016 with my mobility scooter and spent a nice day there.
 TOKYO Skytree is one of the most impressive sights of Tokyo and definitely a must-see.
 The wheelchair accessibility is just ideal!

 What do you think of TOKYO Skytree?
-How do you like the view?
-Would you like to visit Tokyo?
+Are you planning to visit while in Tokyo?

-Leave a comment below or send a message to get in touch.
+Leave a comment below or send a message to share your travel experience.